-Since ticks in the nymph stage have a greater potential for infecting people, communities should focus on increasing the means by which they educate people about ticks, how to reduce the chance of getting one, and what to do when people are bitten.
+According to the Assistant State Epidemiologist in Maine’s Department of Health and Human Services, education is the key to prevention because “a deer tick will not transmit Lyme disease if removed within 24 to 36 hours.”[ii]
+Communities should focus on increasing public education about ticks, including how to reduce the chance of sustaining a tick bite and what to do if bitten.
 The Massachusetts Department of Public Health recommends that people protect themselves from ticks by using repellents, staying out of tall grassy areas, and checking for ticks every day.

 Habitat modification can also be used to reduce the number of ticks in recreational areas.
-Places with “low-lying vegetation, shrubs and grasses surrounding campgrounds or backyards should be close cropped or mowed to discourage tick movement and nesting.
+Places with “low-lying vegetation, shrubs, and grasses surrounding campgrounds or backyards should be close cropped or mowed to discourage tick movement and nesting.
 An approved residual insecticide should then be broadcast into the surrounding vegetation to establish an effective chemical barrier.
 A similar process, but on a smaller scale, can be followed for well-defined hiking trails.
-Control should be aimed at the nymphal stage, which is the most likely stage to transmit the disease to humans.[iv]
+Control needs to be inclusive of the nymphal stage, when ticks are most likely to transmit the disease to humans.[iv]

-For more information on Lyme disease, please visit the following:
+For additional information on Lyme disease, visit: